toba-madamori/Share-Memories-Api/README.md

 #### Future Plans:
-This includes adding a very comprehensive suite of tests for the application
+This includes adding a very comprehensive suite of tests for the application and

 Real-time communication between users